 Written by Scott Wilson

 Maybe you’re a recent high school or GED grad figuring out what you want to do in life.
 Maybe life took some turns, and high school is a distant memory, but you’re ready to get a serious career off the ground now.
-Whatever your story is, there’s a path to becoming a substance use disorder counselor that doesn’t require a long and expensive college education.
+Whatever your story, there’s a good chance your state offers an accessible way to get started down the path to becoming a substance use disorder counselor.

 Choosing a career that revolves around helping people beat chemical dependency problems is a path that takes a lot of commitment and a lot of heart.
 People closest to it contend with a difficult truth: you can’t really beat an addiction entirely.
 But what you can do is beat it back and get it under control.